 #2.
 The Domain

-The domain on a push notification is just the URL of your website.
+The domain of a push notification is just the URL of your website.
 You can’t change this either.
 But unlike the browser icon, your domain needs to be clearly visible as it adds to your brand recognition.

 Now, there is an option for you to store the push notification data on a subdomain of PushEngage.
 If you use the subdomain, then this part of the push notification will display the URL of a PushEngage subdomain instead of your brand.